dcmaglione/dcmaglione/README.md

 ```

 ## About Me ##
-I'm a Junior at Boston University pursuing a BA/MS in Computer Science with a passion for software development and IT operations.
-Within CS, I possess a unique balance of technical depth alongside strong interpersonal skills.
-I'm a self-motivated individual with enterprise experience striving to pursue a career that blends my particular skill set to deliver solutions to clients and customers.
+I'm a graduate student at Boston University studying Computer Science with a focus on Systems and Development.
+This summer, I'll be working at Shield AI as a Modeling & Simulation Engineer Intern at the Washington D.C. location.

-Outside work, you'll find me spending quality time with friends, skateboarding around the city, reading a good book, or enjoying a nice cup of coffee.
+When I'm not clacking away at a keyboard, you'll find me spending quality time with friends and family, skateboarding around the city, reading a good book, or enjoying a nice cup of coffee.

-### To learn more about me or see my work, feel free to check out my [website](https://dcmaglione.com). ###
+### To learn more about me or see my blog, feel free to check out my [website](https://dcmaglione.com). ###